Career Pathways

 Theatrical Prod & Management

-Visual Arts & Graphic Design
+Visual Arts & Design

 Careers in Visual Arts and Design influence and span many industries.
 Students will explore materials, focus on a chosen specialty medium, maintain a portfolio, and market themselves as an artist.
 Visual Arts and Design professionals are the creative thinkers and problem solvers who make use of design principles to communicate ideas with visual images and products.

-Digital Photography (Beginning)
+Digital Photography Beg

 Digital Photography Beginning will introduce students to the use of digital cameras and digital image-editing software, primarily using Adobe Photoshop and Lightroom.
 The roles of scanning processes and equipment, image picture-taking modes and printing preparation, and various out-put devices will be explored in producing the photographic image.
 Exposure techniques such as pre-visualizing and the application of visual elements and lighting techniques will be stressed.
 Additionally, this course incorporates the study of photography from a historical, social, and cultural viewpoint as a source of knowledge and inspiration, as well as an exploration of possible photography careers.